Fabriquartz/ember-computed-convert-unit/README.md

 ```
 Available conversions
 ------------------------------------------------------------------------------
-This addons uses a Javascript library called convert-units.
-Check https://github.com/ben-ng/convert-units for a list of available conversions.
+This addon uses [convert-units](https://github.com/ben-ng/convert-units) to perform the actual conversion.
+Check its documentation for available conversions.

 Custom convertions
 ------------------------------------------------------------------------------